IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 - PostgreSQL - Database storage for the majority of capabilities.
 - OpenLDAP - Directory solution for users and groups definition.
 - MSSQL server - Database storage for RPA server.
-- MongoDB - Database storage for ADS and Process Mining.
+- MongoDB - Database storage for ADS.

 ## Environments used for installation 💻